 This in turn helps an EHS organization gain a holistic understanding of what’s happening across the business.
 Importantly, instead of analyzing lagging indicators after the fact, EHS operations are able to measure leading indicators that enable them to implement countermeasures proactively.
 At all times, then, the business knows its actual compliance status.

 We’ll reiterate, non-compliance risks are real.
-Under EPCRA, the EPA is permitted to fine businesses more than $50,000 per day, per violation, until a non-compliance issue is resolved to the agency’s satisfaction — including late reports, missed reporting, or inaccurate data.
+Under EPCRA, EPA is permitted to fine businesses $62,689 per day, per violation, until a non-compliance issue is resolved to the agency’s satisfaction — including late reports, missed reporting, or inaccurate data.
+For RCRA violations, the fine is $81,540.